ssss-sfu/newsletter/README.md

 ![Image](docs/example.png)

-React-tified version of newsletter design by Gahee Kim and SFU Women in Computing Science (WiCS).
+Templated version of newsletter HTML by Gahee Kim and SFU Women in Computing Science (WiCS).

 ## Install